branch14/ghost_reader/README.md

 ### max_packet_size
 For preventing Errors on receiving Server splits the ghost-reader the posts in parts with max max_packet_size count of keys

+### trace
+Proc for logging connection handling to Server